UK announces £4.39m package for Pakistan

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The United Kingdom (UK) announced a £4.39 million assistance package for Pakistan, including contribution to Pakistan’s Humanitarian Pooled Fund (PHPF) and support for Aawaz-II initiative and Khairkhwah information campaign.
+ISLAMABAD: The United Kingdom (UK) announced £4.39 million assistance package for Pakistan including contribution to Pakistan’s Humanitarian Pooled Fund (PHPF) and support for Aawaz-II initiative and Khairkhwah information campaign.

 The UK aid support for PHPF will help provide comprehensive support to fight coronavirus and help those impacted indirectly by the crisis.
 It includes supporting emergency response systems and providing assistance towards food security, sanitation and hygiene, mental health and psychological support.